JoshuaKGoldberg/Old-Deleted-FullScreenMario/README.md

 FullScreenMario
 ===============

-### This code is outdated, poorly written, deprecated.
-See [FullScreenMario-JSON](http://github.com/Diogenesthecynic/FullScreenMario-JSON/).
+### This code was outdated, poorly written, and is now deprecated.
+A newer, better, updated version is [FullScreenMario-JSON](http://github.com/Diogenesthecynic/FullScreenMario-JSON/).